-It’s crucial to know that a dog food intolerance is different from an allergy, which causes an immune response.
+A dog food intolerance is different from an allergy.
 Dogs who are intolerant of certain foods simply have sensitive stomachs that can’t comfortably digest those ingredients.
 That’s not to say their symptoms are any less painful or serious, but it’s important to recognize dog food allergies and intolerances are separate medical conditions.

 Best Dog Foods for Seniors

-Dogs have different dietary needs at various life stages from puppyhood to adulthood to senior living.
-Although it varies from breed to breed, a dog is typically considered a “senior” when she reaches half of her life expectancy.
-For Great Danes and other large dog breeds, that can be as young as 4 years old, while a Rat Terrier has until 9 years old.
+Dogs have different dietary needs at various life stages, from puppyhood to adulthood to senior living.
+Although it varies from breed to breed, a dog is typically considered a “senior” when they reach 7 – 10 years old.

-Senior dogs are typically not as active as they once were, requiring less protein and calories.
+Senior dogs are typically not as active as they once were, requiring less caloric intake.
 It’s important to revisit the best dog food for your pet as he ages; continuing to feed the same formula and amount can lead to nutritional deficiencies or obesity.
-Stay away from bones or fatty treats, which also contribute to pet obesity; choose dog-approved vegetables and fruits like carrots, strawberries and sweet potatoes to serve as snacks.
+Stay away from bones or fatty treats, which also contribute to pet obesity; choose dog-approved vegetables like carrots, green beans, and sweet potatoes to serve as snacks.